General Visitors & Personal Photography

 - You spend no more than 15 minutes taking the personal photo.

-- Photography is limited to the use of cell phones and small handheld cameras that are set to take non-flash photos.
-Please note that tripods, selfie sticks, and any other camera equipment are prohibited.
+- Photography is limited to the use of cell phones that are set to take non-flash photos.
+Please note that tripods, selfie sticks, photo umbrellas, and any other camera equipment are prohibited.

 Commercial Photography – Requires a Venue Rental